elstamey/skateboard/skateboard.md

 - Simplify and lower risk at implementation
   - Lowers the questions at the phase of implementation
   - Limits Feature Creep (beginning implementation w/o understanding, new features come in)
 - Better estimates

 Discovery is cheaper at the beginning of a project, than during implementation

 --

-#Focus on Goals and Outcomes
+#Focus on Outcomes

 - Prioritize features based on the problem they solve
 - Implement only what solves the problem or meets the objective

 (instead of perceived importance)

 --

---
+-- cover

 ![3](img/3.jpg)

---
+-- cover

 ![4](img/4.jpg)

---
+-- cover

 ![5](img/5.jpg)

---
+-- cover

 ![6](img/6.jpg)

 --

 ### A textual example